theprice1/whodoggy/docs/feedback-policy.md

 We welcome respectful feedback and reports of misuse.

-In this prototype, submit feedback using the in-app contact form or submit suggestions via GitHub issues.
+For this prototype, please submit feedback using the in-app contact form or submit suggestions and issues via GitHub.

 ---

+Thank you for helping us improve WhoDoggy!